pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Finally made myself sit down and start pushing through the freeCodeCamp portfolio project.
 The notes and comments in the solution's code on codepen are really thorough and nice.
 I looked into whether or not to use rem, em, or px units for breakpoints.

 **Thoughts:** Once I start doing work I never regret it; in fact it usually feels great, but getting started is the hardest part.

+###Day 34: July 5, 2019, Saturday

+**Today's Progress**: Worked more on the fCC portfolio page, coding along with the solution and looking up answers to questions I had.

+**Thoughts:** Just grinding.

+###Day 35: July 6, 2019, Sunday

+**Today's Progress**: Kept working on the fCC portfolio page.
+Coding along with the solution has really helped.

+**Thoughts:** Just grinding some more.

+###Day 36: July 5, 2019, Monday

+**Today's Progress**: FINALLY finished the fCC portfolio page project.
+I can finally move on to Javascript.

+**Thoughts:** Finally.
+Why did that take me so long?
+Lack of focus and determination.